sowrhoop/Multiple-Projects-in-a-Single-Pod/README.md

-# Runpod: Two Projects in One Single Pod
+# Runpod: Two Projects in One Pod

-This repo is prepared to run two different Dockerized projects inside a single Runpod.io pod using two containers in that pod.
+This repo lets you run two different projects together on Runpod.
+A Runpod Pod runs one container image, so to run both services inside a single Pod we use a combined image that starts both processes under Supervisor.
+You can also run each service in its own Pod if you prefer.

 ## Layout

 - `services/service-a` — Python FastAPI on port 8000
 - `services/service-b` — Node.js Express on port 3000
-- `Dockerfile.supervisor` — Optional single image that runs both services together (fallback)
+- `Dockerfile.supervisor` — Combined image that runs both services
-- `supervisord.conf` — Process manager config (used by the optional single image)
+- `supervisord.conf` — Process manager config for the combined image
 - `compose.yaml` — Optional (for local dev only)

-## Build and test locally
+## Build and Test Locally

-Optional single image with both services (fallback):
+Combined image with both services (recommended for Runpod):

 ```sh
 docker build -f Dockerfile.supervisor -t your-username/two-in-one:latest .